xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 Getting the source code
 ========================

 The source code is hosted on github.
-The libskylark git repository can be cloned using the following command.
+The libSkylark git repository can be cloned using the following command.

 .. code-block:: sh